PUBLIC HEALTH AND ENVIRONMENTAL QUALITY

 Environmental Health and Safety

-Environmental Health and Safety (EH&S), Facilities Operations, Capital Planning and Development, and other University departments are responsible for preventing air and water pollution in accordance with applicable federal, state, and local regulations.
+Environmental Health and Safety (EH&S), Facilities Services, Operations, Facilities Services, Capital, and other University departments are responsible for preventing air and water pollution in accordance with applicable federal, state, and local regulations.

 During Regular Working Hours